Types of child care

 Types of child care in our referral database

 Licensed child care centers and licensed family child care homes must meet health, safety, and educational standards set by the California Department of Social Services Community Care Licensing.

-- Small family child care homes provide care to 8 or fewer children, with 2 of the children being kindergarten age or above.
+- Small family child care homes provide care for eight or fewer children, with two of the children being kindergarten-age or above;

-Other types of care - the following are available, but not in the referral database:
+The following are available but are not in the referral database:

 - License-exempt care: Child care not legally required to hold a state license.
 This includes home-based care where caregivers care for one family’s child(ren) beside their own, in-home care (as noted above) and some school-age centers located on school district premises.

-*Legally exempt child care centers are also listed in our referral database.
+*Legally exempt child care centers are listed in our referral database.